 The more gentle approach of the Activator Technique carries very limited side effects.
 However, as with manual chiropractic adjustments, those with low bone density, at-risk of bone fracture, or suffering osteoporosis should speak with their doctor before seeking the activator method of chiropractic.

 As those with such disorders are at a high risk of bone fracture, even the low impact of the Activator can pose a danger.
-Otherwise, your ChiroCare of Florida physician will administer a physical examination, review your medical history, and will likely request medical image testing to have a detailed picture of your health before performing any type of spinal manipulation.
+Otherwise, your ChiroCare of Florida physician will administer a physical examination, review your medical history, and will likely request medical image testing to have a detailed picture of your health before performing any type of spinal adjustment.

 Where Can I Receive Treatment?